quinndiggity/dendrite/WIRING.md

    current receipt markers move with each update.
  * Writes the new marker positions to logs
  * Shards by room ID?
+ * It may be impossible to implement without folding it into the Room Server forever coupling the components together.

 ## Typing Server